fanLiUB/arrayAlgorithms/README.md

 4. Problem 4: given a char[] l, count the frequency of each element in l using hashMap

 5. Problem 5: given two strings s1 and s2, check if s2 is the anagram of s2

+### Part II:

+1. the length of the longest substring of a string